 - Royal Unibrew wants to communicate openly and fairly about its tax policy and tax payments.

 Mismanagement of tax issues may lead to a negative image with investors and business partners in general, and may lead to higher tax costs.

-Royal Unibrew continuously updates its processes and documentation of tax legislation compliance in all the countries in which the Company operates.
+In 2017, Royal Unibrew updated its processes and documentation of tax legislation compliance in all the countries in which the Company operates.

-In 2016, the effective tax rate was 21% of profit for the year (2015: 21%).
-Royal Unibrew paid corporation tax of DKK 211 million on its operating activities (2015: DKK 197 million).
+In 2017, the effective tax rate was 21% of profit for the year (2016: 21%).
+Royal Unibrew paid corporation tax of DKK 246 million on its operating activities (2016: DKK 211 million).
 In addition to that, Royal Unibrew’s activities generate other considerable tax payments, including excise duties on beer, mineral water and other items, VAT, personal taxes and social security contributions.
-The total contribution through taxes in 2016 amounted to DKK 5.0 billion (2015: 4.6 billion).
+The total contribution through taxes in 2017 amounted to DKK 4.7 billion (2016: 5.0 billion).
+Primarily, the decrease in tax contribution relates to changes in excise duties and VAT.
 Moreover, tax contributions from the Group’s suppliers and customers are indirectly generated.